 We are interested in the Corpus Callosum, the space which bridges the left and right hemispheres of the brain and which constitutes a grey area, a site of communication and play beyond and between the imposition of binary division.
 An engagement with the Corpus Callosum allows us to ask what would happen if the dominance of the right could be redressed and imbalanced by a more empowered left hand, and how this can be played out in artistic and curatorial practices.

-These are some of the queries this session will investigate in collaboration with the invited faculty who are connected via a diverse range of issues regarding the body politic, gender, the formal nature of mediums of documentation and their problematics, coloniality and racial politics, Performance art and the spirit.
-Faculty will include curator Christian Haye and artists Sara Mikolai, Christopher Wessels, Yuki Kihara, Alibeta and Zen Marie.
+These are some of the queries this session investigated in collaboration with the invited faculty who are connected via a diverse range of issues regarding the body politic, gender, the formal nature of mediums of documentation and their problematics, coloniality and racial politics, Performance art and the spirit.
+Faculty included curator Christian Haye and artists Sara Mikolai, Christopher Wessels, Yuki Kihara, Alibeta and Zen Marie.

 Tracey Rose (b.
 1974) is a groundbreaking internationally acclaimed figure in post-apartheid contemporary art who works in video art and performance.
 She is a graduate of the University of Witwatersrand and received her MFA from Goldsmiths College, University of London.
 Rose has had solo presentations worldwide, and has been featured in major international exhibitions such as the Venice Biennial (2001), São Paulo Biennial (2016), documenta 14 (2017), and Performa (2017).
 Tracey Rose: Waiting for God the artist’s mid-career retrospective, was held at the Johannesburg Art Gallery in 2011.
 She lives and works in Durban, South Africa.